 Pulling it all Together

-A conventional, commercially manufactured computer will generally have a material value of only 6.
+A conventional, commercially manufactured computer will generally have a material value of only 4.
 These things can take a minor beating, but any real, concerted effort to destroy ordinary computer hardware will completely disable it.
-More sturdy cases and design allow for computers that can stand up at least some of the rigors of combat - or, at least, usage outside a server farm.
+More sturdy cases and designs allow for computers that can stand up at least some of the rigors of combat - or, at the very least, usage outside a server farm.